 Within the Scheduled Benefit Plan there are two (2) options available:

-- Participating Panel Program (NY Area) - provided by Self Insured Dental Services (SIDS).
+- Participating Panel Program (NY and Florida) - provided by Self Insured Dental Services (SIDS).
 Or in Florida - Florida PPO Panel.

 - Direct Reimbursement (using a non-participating dentist).

 Within the Scheduled Benefit Plan there is a dental panel option available consisting of over 800 participating dentists.
 In addition, the Florida PPO Panel consists of over 700 participating dentists throughout the state of Florida.
 If you use a participating dentist, covered services will be provided at no cost to you, except for those procedures that require a co-payment.

 A list of participating dentists is available on our website or by calling the Welfare Fund at 212-539-0539.

 Directory of participating dentists »